 In the naval domain, Thales has successfully been equipping the Royal Danish Navy with the main radars and long range communications on its five latest vessels, a class of frigates and flexible support ships.
 These radars and radios are key functional elements for the ships’ operational capabilities and tasks.

 Moreover, Thales equips the Danish Army's armoured vehicle fleet with the internal communications and network system called SOTAS.
 Thales has been a long-lasting supplier for this system and is still assisting the army in the maintenance and further development of this capability.
 Thus, Thales signed a new framework agreement in 2017 with the Danish Defence and Logistic Organization (DALO) concerning the acquisition of the vehicle communication system SOTAS, as well as services for the equipment delivered.
-The contract ties DALO and Thales together for seven years and the first deliveries from the contract are foreseen in 2018.
+The contract ties DALO and Thales together for seven years and the first deliveries from the contract.